fablab-bergamo/Fab-O-matic/hardware/README.md

-# PCB information
+# HARDWARE information (PCB, Enclosures)

-* This folder contains Gerber file, BOM, schematics.
+This folder contains info about PCB (Gerber file, BOM, schematics) and enclosures.

+## PCB versions

 * Project has been sponsored by EasyEDA in the OpenHWLab [Project homepage](https://oshwlab.com/pascal.brunot/rfid-arduino-fablab-bg-v2_2024-04-01_14-22-11)
 * For more information, a series of articles regarding the HW & PCB design have been published on our FabLab website (Italian language 🇮🇹)